karolinaranjo/CourtDecision-Annotator/README.md

 Using some of the functions developed for this endeavor, the user can do the following:

-1) Convert RTF files to PDF format.
+1) **RTF to PDF Conversion**: Streamlines the transformation of RTF documents into PDF format.
-2) Convert a PDF file into an XML with tags denoting pages, paragraphs, and text blocks (with format information).
-The system has advanced capabilities to fix some errors related to parser interpretation of blank spaces
+2) **PDF to XML Transformation**: Converts PDFs into XML with tags denoting pages, paragraphs, and text blocks (with format information).
+The system has advanced capabilities to fix some errors related to parser interpretation of blank spaces.
-3) Create a local database of all font types (font name + size) used in a collection of documents.
+3) **Font Database Creation**: Compiles a database of all fonts (name + size) used in decision document collections.
-4) Analyze a collection of PDF decision documents following the conventions used by the Colombian Constitutional Court and split them in paragraphs and text blocks, assigning to each a section
+4) **Document Analysis and Segmentation**: Analyzes a collection of PDF decision documents following the conventions used by the Colombian Constitutional Court, segmenting them into paragraphs and text blocks with assigned sections.
-5) LLM-Based classification employs GPT-4, Llama-based, FlanT5 for text analysis, classifying paragraphs and text blocks into designated sections of judicial decision documents.
+5) **LLM-Based Classification**: Utilizes GPT-4, Llama, and FlanT5 for analyzing and classifying text into sections within judicial decision documents.

 ## How to Run